Imran4424/HasKell-Programming-StepByStep/readme.md

 2. Write a program that read any number and display equivalent roman number
 3. Write a program to print day of week name using case
 4. Write a program print total number of days in a month using case
-5. Write a program to create Simple Calculator using switch case
+5. Write a program to create Simple Calculator using case